-- 6. Using the positive lead, measure the 3.3V supply to pin 1 (pad or socket pin) of U2.
+- 6. Using the positive lead of your meter, measure the 3.3V supply to pin 1 (pad or socket pin) of U2.
 The voltage must measure near +3.3V.
-If it is significantly higher or lower disconnect the power and look for a problem in the assembly. - With common lead still attached move the + voltmeter lead to pin 3 of the microcontroller.
+If it is significantly higher or lower disconnect the power and look for a problem in the assembly. - 7.
+With common lead still attached as in the previous step move the + voltmeter lead to pin 3 of the microcontroller.
 You should see somewhere near 1 volt (assuming 13V was applied as power).
 This should read somewhere near 1/13 of the supplied voltage. - 8.
 Move the + voltmeter lead to the pad for pin 16 of the microcontroller.
-This should read close to +3.3V. - If everything above looks good disconnect from power and proceed to installing the microcontroller.
+This should read close to +3.3V. - 9.
+If everything above looks good disconnect from power and proceed to installing the microcontroller.
 If something is not right disconnect power and search for a build error, solder splash, dry solder joint etc. DO NOT install the microcontroller if any of the above measurements are significantly off.